Blue Waters allocations for the University of Illinois at Urbana-Champaign

 Please identify the source(s), amount(s) and duration of existing funding that is supporting the development of your petascale application.
 If not currently funded, please describe how you intend to support any required development work.

 Describe the Blue Waters resources required to complete research on the Target Problem.
-This description should include the number of system nodes needed for your runs, the anticipated actual memory usage, the expected numbers of each major class of arithmetic and logical operation, the expected numbers of local and remote memory accesses, the total number of node-hours required, the anticipated input and output requirements, the amount of data that you anticipate transferring to or from the Blue Waters enclave, the amount and type of storage required and any other system resource needs that you anticipate.
+This description should include the number and type of system nodes needed for your runs, the anticipated actual memory usage, the expected numbers of each major class of arithmetic and logical operation, the expected numbers of local and remote memory accesses, the total number of node-hours required, the anticipated input and output requirements, the amount of data that you anticipate transferring to or from the Blue Waters enclave, the amount and type of storage required and any other system resource needs that you anticipate.
+Note that due to the application mix anticipated in the 90% of the system allocation preference will be given to Illinois allocations requesting XK (GPU) node resources.
 For assistance in computing node hours for Blue Waters see: https://bluewaters.ncsa.illinois.edu/node_core_comparison

 For a description of the default storage quotas see: https://bluewaters.ncsa.illinois.edu/storage

 For general allocations, the default duration is 12 months.
 If you believe your project can be completed in less time, please indicate as such (e.g. 6 months).
-Exploratory allocations are typically for 6 months.
 All projects should include the desired start date for the allocation.
+All projects will end on or before December 31, 2021* - the end of the Blue Waters operations period.

 Include references related to the work at the end of the proposal as part of the main document.